MerthinTechnologies/push-ced-delete-environment-action/README.md

-# Push CED source files
+# Delete CED environment

-Github Action to push source files to CloudEdgeDistribution.
+Github Action to delete an environment in CloudEdgeDistribution

 ## Inputs